DjBarman1/GreyAtomDemo/README.md

 # GreyAtomDemo
-This is for tutorial purpose
+This is for tutorial purpose ONLY

+change